m-khnarges/yektanet-interview/README.md

 # yektanet-interview
-The task for Yektanet second phase interview for front-end developer position
+The task of Yektanet second phase interview for front-end developer position